Essex County | Gilliams of Virginia

 Overview

-The GILLIAMs of Essex County prove to be confusing.
-It appears that a Robert GILLIAM marries a Ann and has a son, Richard.
-It then appears that Robert dies and Ann marries Robert's fellow militia man, David Barwick.
-During this time Richard also marries an Ann.
-On 16 Nov 1725 Ann makes an oath stating that David died with out a Will.
-Ann is then appointed the administer of his estate.
-Ann, as Ann Barwick, writes a Will dated 18 Jul 1732, mentioning her several children, including her "well loved son," Richard who receives one pound sterling.
+On 16 Nov 1725 Ann makes an oath stating that David Berwick died without a Will.
+Ann is then appointed the administratrix of his estate.
+Ann, as Ann Barwick, she writes a Will dated 18 Jul 1732, mentioning her several children from her several marriages, including her "well loved son," Richard Gwilliam who receives one pound sterling.
+It is this Richard who appears to have married Mary Suggett and settled in neighboring Richmond County.
+He had a son named Edgecomb Guilliams.
+This family eventually removes to Franklin County, VA.

 Court Orders